 The weekly lesson plans include a section on vocabulary, spelling, and grammar.
-Specific vocabulary words are assigned from each chapter.
-An online Quizlet helps students check their mastery of the vocabulary words.
+Specific vocabulary words are assigned from each chapter, and an online Quizlet helps students check their mastery of the vocabulary words.
 For spelling, a Quizlet tests a student’s ability to spell the vocabulary words.
-In the grammar section, students study specified grammar rules at the GrammarBook site.
+Then in the grammar section, students study specified grammar rules at the GrammarBook site.
 They will later apply what they learn in the “Show What You Know” section at the end of the lesson.

 There are fewer rabbit trails in the high school studies than in the studies for younger students.
 (Rabbit trails are explorations of topics that are related to the story.)
-The only rabbit trails in the first week of the Online Book Club study for The Scarlet Letter Book Club are for Ann Hutchinson (a Puritan who disagreed with orthodox Puritan theology in the 1630s) and the book, Utopia.
-There are also fewer magic dust activities with only two for The Scarlet Letter—creating an illuminated letter and a fairy garden.
+The only rabbit trails in the first week of the Online Book Club study for The Scarlet Letter are for Ann Hutchinson (a Puritan who disagreed with orthodox Puritan theology in the 1630s) and the book, Utopia.
+There are also fewer magic dust (hands-on) activities with only two for The Scarlet Letter—creating an illuminated letter and a fairy garden.

 A month-long writing project is introduced the first week.
-For The Scarlet Letter, students will write a character analysis essay.
-A number of activities that help them with this assignment include reading essays from Breakfast on Mars and 37 Other Delectable Essays, watching a video that teaches students how to portray characters by drawing stick figures, writing short essay responses to literary analysis questions, and watching the video “How to Write a Character Analysis.”
+For The Scarlet Letter, students will write a character-analysis essay.
+A number of activities that help them with this assignment include reading essays from Breakfast on Mars and 37 Other Delectable Essays, watching a video that teaches students how to create characters for their writing by drawing stick figures, writing short essay responses to literary analysis questions, and watching the video “How to Write a Character Analysis.”

 “Show What You Know” sections at the end of each week’s lesson plan assess what students have learned, both by using dictation and editing exercises and by having students relate examples of literary terms they found in their reading.
 Finally, students will complete a cumulative vocabulary Quizlet.
 The estimated time to complete the "Show What You Know" section is 30 to 40 minutes each week, so this is a substantial assessment.

-As you can see, the high school studies are significantly more academically oriented than those that can be used for middle school, but they still include the fun elements: rabbit trails, magic dust, and the party.
+The high school studies provide significantly more academic content than those that can be used for middle school through high school, but they still include the fun elements: rabbit trails, magic dust, and the party.